UznetDev/NT-M5-H1-Smoking-Cmpetition/README.md

 ### Hyperparameter Tuning

-To find the best parameters for the models, this project utilizes grid search and cross-validation methods, specifically focusing on maximizing ROC-AUC scores to improve model performance.
+To find the best parameters for the models, this project utilizes optuna and cross-validation methods, specifically focusing on maximizing ROC-AUC scores to improve model performance.

 ## Evaluation

 The models are evaluated based on the following metrics:
 - **ROC-AUC Score**: Primary metric to assess model performance in terms of distinguishing between smokers and non-smokers.
-- **Accuracy**: Secondary metric to check the overall correctness of the predictions.

 ## Usage